neuralpain/pigmentpedia/0.3.1/README.md

 If a group contains a `"."`, it means that some or all pigments can be accessed at the base level of the pigment group.

-Use `pgmt.tree` to view this information within your project/document.
+Use `print-pgmt-tree` to view this information within your project/document.

 > CSS contains basic colors and can be used normally by referencing the color names such as `red`, `chocolate`, `rebeccapurple` etc., without having to reference the group (similar to HTML).
 However, you can still use the `CSS` list within `find-pigment()` and `view-pigments()` as a `scope` argument, and if necessary, use dot notation to access its pigments, e.g. `CSS.red`.
 >